unomaas/unomaas/README.md

 - I'm a Full-stack Software Engineer, based out of the greater Minneapolis/St. Paul area! ✌️

-- I'm passionate about documentation and attention-to-detail! 📚
+- I'm passionate about documentation and incredibly minute details! 📚

 - Ask me anything!
 I'd love to connect and nerd-out over similar interests!❓